lsc-sde/lsc-sde/docs/Architecture.md

 In each case, the solution will provide a number of gates for the approval of data before it can be either ingressed or egressed from the environment.

+#### Supporting Services
+The solution will utilise a number of supporting services to help the solution function correctly

 ### Solution Management
 To allow for easy management of the solution, a layer is needed to provide the tools necessary to allow administrators to monitor the solution and make changes as required.